Physicalism

-In philosophy (metaphysics), physicalism or physical logicism is the view that "everything is physical", that there is "nothing over and above" the physical, or that everything supervenes on the physical.
-It is opposed to idealism, according to which the world arises from the mind.
-Physicalism is a form of ontological monism—a "one substance" view of the nature of reality, unlike "two-substance" (mind–body dualism) or "many-substance" (pluralism) views.
-Both the definition of "physical" and the meaning of physicalism have been debated.
-Physicalism is often treated as equivalent to naturalism but there are important distinctions between them.
+In metaphysics, physicalism is the view that everything is physical, that there is nothing over and above the physical, and that everything supervenes on the physical.
+It stands in direct opposition to idealism, which asserts that reality arises from the mind.
+Physicalism is a form of ontological monism—a single-substance account of the nature of our universe's reality (physicalism is open to the possibility of different universes with different physics, and is open to the possibility of causal openness via a foundational logical mechanism or mechanisms), in contrast to "two-substance" (mind–body dualist) or "many-substance" (pluralist) views.
+Physicalism is closely related to naturalism, though important distinctions exist between them.

-Physicalism is closely related to materialism, and has evolved from materialism with advancements in the physical sciences in explaining observed phenomena.
+Physicalism is also closely related to materialism, and has evolved from materialism with advancements in the physical sciences in explaining observed phenomena.
 The terms "physicalism" and "materialism" are often used interchangeably, but can be distinguished on the basis that physics describes more than just matter.
-Physicalism encompasses matter, but also energy, physical laws, space, time, spacetime, exotic matter, structure, physical processes, information, state, and forces, among other things, as described by physics and other sciences, all within a monistic framework.
+Physicalism encompasses matter, but also energy, physical laws, space, time, spacetime, exotic matter, structure, physical processes, information, state, and forces, among other things, as described by physics and other sciences.

-According to a 2020 survey, physicalism holds a slight majority view among philosophers at 51.9%, while there also remains significant opposition to physicalism.
+According to the PhilPapers Survey 2020, physicalism is the majority view among philosophers, at 51.9%, but there is also significant opposition to it.

-Outside of philosophy, physicalism can also refer to the preference or viewpoint that physics should be considered the best and only way to render truth about the world or reality.
+Outside of philosophy, physicalism can refer to the preference or viewpoint that physics is the best or only way to render truth about the world or reality.